c4tom/DreamDevBox/docs/getting-started/create-your-first-project.rst

 **So what has happened?**

-By having created the DNS record, the Devilbox intranet is aware that everything is setup now and gives you a link to your new project.
+By having created the DNS record, the DreamDevBox intranet is aware that everything is setup now and gives you a link to your new project.